-This division consists of 19 laboratories including seven cooperative laboratories from Institute for Virus Research, Institute for Advancement of Clinical and Translational Science, Institute for Frontier Medical Science, Radiation Biology Center and RIKEN Center for Development Biology.
+This division consists of 20 laboratories including eight cooperative laboratories from Institute for Frontier Life and Medical Sciences, Institute for Advancement of Clinical and Translational Science, Radiation Biology Center and RIKEN Center for Development Biology.
 35 graduate students are accepted in the Master's Program annually, and 14 in the Doctoral Program.
 In this division, education and research are focused on the elucidation of the fundamentals of molecular and systemic biology, cell biology and immunology.
 Experimental approaches are taken with viruses, microorganisms, cultured cells and animals.
 We pursue education and research to elucidate the molecular aspects of Systemic Life Science.